 Another common mistake that car owners often make is thinking that their new car is as invincible as it is powerful.
 Driving a new car with aggression, top speeds, and a lead foot are some of the best ways to damage a vehicle from the inside and therefore lower the total value of the car.

-If you or anyone you know is guilty of taking part in one of these above habits should beware, the value of your car is ever decreasing.
-Ensure the value of your car by avoiding falling victim to these common and value-reducing habits of driving and car care so that you can have the asset of a higher value car.
+If you or anyone you know is guilty of taking part in one of the above habits then you should be aware—the value of your car is ever decreasing.
+Ensure the value of your car by not falling victim to these common and value-reducing habits when you drive and care for your car so that you can keep you car as a high value asset.

 With a higher value car, you can easily resell your vehicle for more than the listed price or gain a greater title loan from Check City.
 Title loans from Check City are quick, easy, and safe loans that are borrowed against the value of your car, so keeping the above harmful habits away from your driving style could not only mean an increased value of your vehicle, but an increased value in the amount you can borrow against the title of the vehicle as well.